 Where is Cómpeta located

-The origin of the name Cómpeta
+The origin of the name Competa

 The inhabitants are called “competeño or competeña“.

-- Hermitage of San Sebastián: Located on Avenida de Torrox at the end of the town, the location corresponds to the old center of the town.
-It is a simple chapel built in the 16th century at the request of Isabel la Católica after the expulsion of the Moors in 1505, it consists of a single nave covered with a hemispherical vault on pendentives.
+Hermitage of San Sebastián: Located on Avenida de Torrox at the end of the town, the location corresponds to the old center of the town.
+It is a simple building built in the 16th century at the request of Isabel la Católica after the expulsion of the Moors in 1505, it consists of a single nave covered with a hemispherical vault on pendentives.
 Inside it houses the patron saint of the town: San Sebastián Hermitage.

 Panoramic Viewpoint: At the entrance of the town, there is a peculiar viewpoint, and of great architectural originality inspired by the style of the Catalan architect Antonio Gaudí.
 From the viewpoint you can enjoy a frontal view of the town and the peak of La Maroma in the Sierra de Tejada, which is the highest point in the province of Malaga and the Natural Park of the mountains of Tejeda, Almijara and Alhama.

 Museum of popular arts and customs: Located in the oven street in an old barracks of the Civil Guard of the nineteenth century.
 A museum in homage to rural traditions and regional customs that have sustained families and the local economy for centuries.
 The museum contains dozens of objects, typical costumes and utensils related to agriculture from the past.

 Molino de Hadriano Museum: Located on Calle Paco Hernández 20 in a house in the town is an old oil mill from the 18th century.
 Currently the mill has been restored and houses dozens of objects and tools that were formerly used in the field and an exhibition hall has been added.